temporalio/documentation/docs/java/workflows.md

 ### Recurring start

-You can start your workflows on a regular schedule with [the CronSchedule option](distributed-cron).
+You can start a Workflow Execution on a regular schedule with [the CronSchedule option](distributed-cron).

 ## Large Event Histories